jethoe/CourseraMicroFinance/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+Some codes of conduct for microfinance used in this GitHub are listed below in order to avoid conflicts and enable smooth integration and merging of the codes.
+If you have any further questions or problems, please contact the administrator.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our